 Moving data into the cloud is an intimidating step for most organizations.
 IT teams must worry about security and privacy issues, while employees are concerned about the implementation of such a substantial change.
 However, in today’s increasingly automated environment, cloud computing is the best way to manage data and effectively compete in the marketplace: in 2017, 74% of Tech Chief Financial Officers said that cloud computing had the most measurable impact on their organization.
 The cloud lowers workload and cost, enables flexibility and collaboration, and actually increases security.
 Here are six reasons all organizations should embrace the cloud:

 IT teams have a lot of responsibility.
 They must constantly monitor security issues, run system maintenance and updates, and provide support across multiple departments and systems.
 Why not take something off their plate?

 A cloud-based data solution means IT doesn't have to provide updates, support, or security.
 Having these provided by an external source will enable 24/7 support and consistent maintenance and security updates, as this will be their first priority.
 They won’t have other responsibilities or projects to focus on.
 Even implementation is usually led by the cloud vendor, with little work performed by the internal IT team.

-This gives organizations two options: they can either reduce the size of their IT team, which is a huge benefit for small organizations that likely cannot afford to have a large team in-house; or the team can implement improved support for other functions or value-added activities, such as actively reducing cyber risk.
+This allows the team to implement improved support for other functions or value-added activities, such as actively reducing cyber risk.

 2. Cost Savings